 Does your job spark joy?
 Is your office decluttered and organized?
-Those are some of the questions we asked ourselves this week when we applied the Marie Kondo method of tidying up — the “KonMarie” method — to our careers.
-Kondo, a professional organizer, sprang onto the scene in 2014 with her No. 1 New York Times bestseller, “The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing,” has since become a lifestyle phenomenon.
+Those are some of the questions we asked ourselves this week when we applied the Marie Kondo method of tidying up — the “KonMari” method — to our careers.
+Kondo, a professional organizer, who sprang onto the scene in 2014 with her No. 1 New York Times bestseller, “The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing,” has since become a lifestyle phenomenon with her Netflix series.

 Her philosophy is simple: Don’t get overwhelmed by excess; discard the things that don’t make you happy; find a place for everything and simplify whenever possible.
 Here are six ways to use her proven method to amp up your career.

 Kondo says: Your possessions should not have power over you.

 Apply it to: Prioritizing off-time, for you and your gadgets.